joshmcrae/kick/docs/getting-started.md

 ## Defining a route

-In our example configuration, files found under the `pages/` directory will map to URIs that are understood by the application.
-A route file must return a `callable` which accepts the incoming request as an argument and returns a response.
+In our example configuration, files found under the `pages/` directory will map to URIs that are available in the application.
+A route file must return a closure that accepts the incoming request as an argument and returns a response.

 Let's create a file named `pages/greeting/_name.get.php`: